-After the custom clearance, customs will provide you a duplicate of the customs statement, a document testifying of the duties and taxes payment and a n° 846 A certificate, that you should present to the prefecture for a French registration within 4 months.
+After the customs clearance, customs will provide you a duplicate of the customs statement, a document testifying of the duties and taxes payment, and a n° 846 A certificate, that you should present to the prefecture for a French registration within 4 months.

 All the goods that have a professional or trade purpose because of their nature or quantity.
 Although they are authorized to import, you will have duties to pay on them.

 Here is the list of the goods that are not free of duty:

 - Goods for a secondary residence (duties + 20% VAT)

 As detailed above, for goods destined for a secondary residence, you will have to transmit to customs:

 - A certificate from the regional customs directorate of the secondary residence area and its duplicate

 - The detailed packing list with the value prices of the goods in €, this signed and dated

 - Documents testifying of the ownership or renting

 - Bill of Lading